nmaguiar/openaf-docs/docs/concepts/OpenAF-nLinq.md

 # $from

-There are several "helpers" in OpenAF to help to "query" array of maps.
-The help to make code cleaner For a complete list (like JMESPath) see on the end of this document. [_nLinq_](https://github.com/nmaguiar/nLinq) is currently the most use one.
+There are several "helpers" in OpenAF to help to "query" array of maps that help to make code cleaner.
+For a complete list (like JMESPath) see on the end of this document. [_nLinq_](https://github.com/nmaguiar/nLinq) is currently the most use one.

 Quick examples: